modular-rest/modular-rest/docs/js-client/authentication.md

 The `AuthService` class handles the authentication process, including login, token management, and user session handling.

 ## Importing the Service
-To use the `AuthService`, you need to import it as follows:
+To use the `AuthService` service, import it as follows:
 ```typescript
 import { authentication } from '@modular-rest/client';
 ```